OctopusDeploy/blog/blog/2022-q3/track-vulnerabilities-after-deployment/index.md

 If you don't track what happens after deployment, you reintroduce the risk of iterating on vulnerabilities.
 This can make vulnerabilities harder to find, troubleshoot, and fix before it's too late.

-Check for vulnerabilities after deployment and you can save yourself (and others) time and stress in the future.
+Checking for vulnerabilities after deployment can save yourself (and others) time and stress in the future.

 ## Managing vulnerabilities

-Now we understand *why* you should track vulnerabilities after deployment, let's look at *how*.
+Now you understand *why* you should track vulnerabilities after deployment, let's look at *how*.

 Here are a few proactive things you can do to help protect your interests.

 ### Patch and update your tools and infrastructure often

-While you are responsible for the safety of your own product, providers of the tools and infrastructure you use are fallible too.
+While you're responsible for the safety of your own product, providers of the tools and infrastructure you use are fallible too.
 Even the biggest software and service providers, such as Microsoft, need to fix exploits.

 Amazon, as another example, uses the [Shared Responsibility Model](https://aws.amazon.com/compliance/shared-responsibility-model/).
-This model outlines expectations between the AWS services they offer, and their customers.
-In a nutshell, AWS are responsible for security *of* the cloud, and customers are responsible for security *in* in the cloud.
-This means the security of the operating systems and software you run on AWS infrastructure is on you.
+This model outlines expectations between the AWS services they offer and their customers.
+In a nutshell, AWS are responsible for security *of* the cloud, and customers are responsible for security *in* the cloud.
+This means you're responsible for the security of the operating systems and software you run on AWS infrastructure.

 Regardless of your provider, though, you must ensure the products you use to deliver your software are: